SzyJar/modern-forum-application/README.md

 # How it works

-Client (frontend) sends request with axion to API hosted on replit.com (backend), server performs operations on Mongo database and returns information to client.
+Client (frontend) sends request with axios to API hosted on replit.com (backend), server performs operations on Mongo database and returns information to client.
 In addition, a web socket connection is established between clients and server to handle client status.
 Other clients can see who is in which chat room and who is typing. <br><br>
 When user makes request to modify database (make new chat room, send message) server makes changes in database accordingly and sends information to other clients that a change has been made.